 Peridot District is the largest of the four districts in the San Carlos Apache Reservation.
-It resides in both the Graham and Gila counties.
-Peridot is composed of several components including housing subdivisions, along with some scattered residential units.
-Several of the Tribe’s department offices, schools, healthcare facilities are located within the districts as well as the post office, a travel center convenience store, Game and Fish, police and fire station.
+It is located in Graham and Gila counties.
+Peridot District includes housing subdivisions and scattered residential homes.
+Several tribal department offices, schools, and healthcare facilities are located within the districts, along with the post office, travel center convenience store, Game and Fish, and police and fire station.
 Peridot District is located both north and south of US Highway 70 near the San Carlos River.
-Recreational activities included fishing at the San Carlos Lake, hiking the Peridot Mesa, various softball fields, basketball courts, and community center.
+Recreational activities included fishing at the San Carlos Lake, hiking the Peridot Mesa, softball fields, basketball courts, and community center.

 History